EffectOrientedProgramming/book/docs/guide/scalatools.md

 ## 3. Using SBT

-In a terminal, run the command:
+In a terminal, move to the directory where you extracted the [examples](https://github.com/EffectOrientedProgramming/examples) repository and run:

 ```
 > sbt